bernie-g/geckolib-examples/README.md

 # Information
-## GeckoLib Example Mod - NeoForge - 1.20.4
+## GeckoLib Example Mod - Forge - 1.20.4

-This is an example of a mod using <a href="https://github.com/bernie-g/geckolib">GeckoLib</a> on NeoForge 1.20.4
+This is an example of a mod using <a href="https://github.com/bernie-g/geckolib">GeckoLib</a> on Forge 1.20.4

 This template is created on the following basis:
-1. Start with a clean NeoForge MDK
+1. Start with a clean Forge MDK
-2. Update NeoForge to be the current latest version
+2. Update Forge to be the current latest version
 3. Trim the template down to the bare minimum required to run (for ease of use)
 4. Implement GeckoLib example objects